 2 Tbsp reduced sodium soy sauce

 ½ cup frozen peas

 1-2 frozen vegan puff pastry sheets (I used a package of Pepperidge Farm Puff Pastry Sheets) – thawed enough to handle (~30 minutes at room temperature)

-1. In a sealable container (that does not leak), mix flour, nutritional yeast, granulated garlic, and salt.
+1. First, you’ll prep the tofu for the vegan pot pie.
+In a container with a lid (that does not leak when shaken), mix flour, nutritional yeast, granulated garlic, and salt.
 Then, spread it in an even layer in the bottom of the container.